top of page

 Commonly known around the Shreveport, Louisiana indie scene as Jimmy Dixon and His Five Star Band, the band began writing some original material.
 Electric guitar rock & roll, acoustic guitar songwriter ballads, finger-picking ditties, the group began to combine these sounds with lyrics that many considered to be thoughtful and insightful.
 But something was missing and no one could put their finger on it until, one night, in walked Capo Dixon (no relation) and his 1967 Martin D12-35 to open for Jimmy Dixon and His Five Star Band at The Riverside Warehouse.
 There's nothing quite like the sustain coming from a vintage 12-string acoustic guitar.
 Watching his opening act play that perfectly-aged 12-string rosewood acoustic guitar with a capo seemingly on a different fret for each song - we guess that's how he got his name - Jimmy knew he had to have Capo's sound in the band.
 Capo agreed on one condition: the band chip in for a 2017 Rickenbacker 660/12 electric guitar he had seen on sale at Dave's Music & Thrift down in New Orleans.
 Without hesitation, Jimmy agreed and Capo became the final, but no less integral, member of the group.

 ...These days our band's name is simply The Jimmy Dixon Group and we are proud to have released our first album called "The Rough Demos".
 It's rock & roll music that makes you feel good - we hope it might find a small space in your music rotation.
 You can find our album almost anywhere one prefers to stream their favorite music or just click on this site's Music tab.
 "The Rough Demos" was recorded whenever and wherever we could find an empty studio and an engineer who had his back turned.
 It includes contributions in some manner from every member of the group plus anyone who happened to wander into the studio while we were recording.
 We expect our second album, "The Rough Demos II" will be completed later in 2024 - but if you check this site's Music tab, you might find some new tracks from this upcoming album.
-Check back from time to time as Jimmy plans to post more tracks as they are finished.
+Check back from time to time as Jimmy plans to post more tracks as they are being worked on.
 And, as you may already know, with The Jimmy Dixon Group, all flubs, flaws, and faults are free of charge.

 The Jimmy Dixon Group: